-Participation in the annual commencement ceremony is open to students who have completed or will complete all graduation requirements for their specific degree program during the current academic year (see Academic Calendar Definition and current Academic Calendar), as evidenced by an official audit by the Office of the Registrar.
+Participation in the annual commencement ceremony is open to students who have completed or will complete all graduation requirements for their specific degree program during the current academic year, as evidenced by an official audit by the Office of the Registrar.
 The student must have completed or be registered for all program requirements during the current academic year.
 If a student is transferring in credits from another institution, the university must have received official transcripts with a C or better no later than mid-term of the spring semester, or the student must have a Transfer Course Approval form on file and provide proof of registration that the course will be completed during the current academic year.